 income last year, you have to be writing at a professional level to beat the incredible odds.
 The only real competition should be with yourself to become a better screenwriter, but if you have any doubts about your screenplay, now is the perfect time to receive professional consultation before you unleash your magnum opus upon Hollywood.

 I'm a working screenwriter/script consultant with over fifteen years of professional experience and credits in television movies and independent features.
-I've been blessed to work and collaborate with some top professionals in Hollywood on six produced films and nearly a dozen screenwriting assignments.
-Many of these directors and producers have become my friends and mentors and in this spirit of giving back, I offer professional analysis of your feature or TV pilot script to help push
+I've been blessed to work and collaborate with Academy Award® winning producers, veteran directors, and Academy Award®, Emmy® and Golden Globe® nominated actors on my six produced films and a dozen screenwriting assignments.
+Many of these Hollywood veterans have become my friends and mentors and in this spirit of giving back, I offer professional analysis of your feature screenplay or TV pilot to help push

 it to the next level.
 What I don't offer are promises to know what the

 studios are buying today (nobody truly knows).
 My screenwriting consultation services and screenwriting blog have regularly been featured in Script Magazine (my blog was Website pick of the Week), on The Story

 Department Daily, The Daily Screenwriter, The Ozzywood Daily, The Arc, Film and Media, and The Scriptwriting Daily.

 If your feature script or TV pilot needs help, my real-world experience and

 insights can help you bring your project to the next level.
 Your screenwriting career is not some Dali-esque delusion, but the result

 of work, talent, focus, sacrifice, patience and luck.

 Please browse this website and the HOME page for more information about my upcoming workshops and webinars, my bio and links to my movie trailers and my screenwriting blog "My Blank Page", the FILMOGRAPHY page for my credits, and the REEL page for my writing reel.